Return on Equity (ROE)

 What is a Good Return on Equity (ROE)?

 A good Return on Equity varies depending on the industry that the company is in.
-Generally speaking, a good return is considered be anything above 15%, and well above average returns are anything above 20%.
+Generally speaking, a good return is considered to be anything above 15%, and well above average returns are anything above 20%.

 Of course, some industries may have a higher or lower standard ROE than others.
 The important thing to remember is that no matter what the industry, a higher ROE usually is an indicator of a company performing better than its competition.
+Value investors pay close attention to ROE when screening for high-quality companies.

 Return on Equity and Competitive Advantage